<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 }

-groups, delete several in an array and store that information in a CSV (including member information) in case you need to recreate groups
+groups, delete several in an array and store that information in a CSV (including member information) in case you need to recreate groups – see also group members, show group members, show whether members are users or computers,

 $groupNames = (Get-ADGroup -SearchBase "OU=Operations,DC=acquiredCompany,DC=com" -Filter * -SearchScope Subtree | ? {$_.DistinguishedName -like "*Purgem*"}).("DistinguishedName")